Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 Their business model is to find the unicorns and really spend their time and money with the unicorns Some of the VCs are happy with just a 3-4x return Could be one person in the VC that is really good which you want to work with which will put time for you

+Pia:
+- Try to create stronger position
+- If we cant agree i dont need you
+- Make your position stronger than it is even though it might not be
+- Think about the details of the contract
+- Dont want a